Table of Contents

 which made us known what is good or bad, what is right or wrong and to take the correct judgment and governs your behavior.

-Similarly, Ethics in an organization sets standards to identify what is bad or good in conduct and decision making.
+Similarly, Ethics in project management in an organization sets standards to identify what is bad or good in conduct and decision making.

 Whenever there is an ethical issue, the actions of the person or an organization come to form and to decide which decision will harm or benefit the organization.